Pylons/pyramid/docs/glossary.rst

      provide, for example, Pyramid-specific view timing support, bookkeeping code that examines exceptions before they are returned to the upstream WSGI application, or a variety of other features.
-Tweens behave a bit like :mod:`WSGI` 'middleware' but they have the benefit of running in a context in which they have access to the Pyramid :term:`application registry` as well as the Pyramid rendering machinery.
+Tweens behave a bit like :term:`WSGI` 'middleware' but they have the benefit of running in a context in which they have access to the Pyramid :term:`application registry` as well as the Pyramid rendering machinery.
 See :ref:`registering_tweens`.